 Our Honors College signature seminars and forums give you a seat at the table with the university’s top administrators and most innovative and research-active professors, and some take you off campus to learn from community leaders.

 Thanks to the Walton gift that created the college, we award up to 90 fellowships each year, each providing $72,000 over the course of four years.
 Each year we award more than $1,000,000 in research grants and study abroad grants to students, and provide stipends to faculty who direct research grant projects.

 The Honors College is nationally recognized for the high caliber of students it admits and graduates, consistently producing Fulbright, National Science Foundation, Truman, Marshall, Gates Cambridge and Goldwater Scholars, among others, over the past 10 years.

-Currently we are exploring new initiatives in service learning, both abroad and right here at home; international research opportunities; and new ideas for honors courses.
+Currently we are exploring new initiatives in service learning, both abroad and right here at home; expanding on international research and internship opportunities; and – always – developing new honors seminars.
 These are exciting time to be involved in the Honors College!
 Welcome to our site; please explore all that we have to offer.
-And if you don't find what you are looking for here, please contact us at 479-575-7678 or firstname.lastname@example.org.
+And if you don't find what you are looking for here, please contact us at 479-575-7678 or email@example.com.